leo6930/leo6930/projects/2024/OpenSW_2/README.md

 3. Runtime Files
 Ensure that the necessary FMOD DLL files (fmod.dll, fmodstudio.dll) are placed in the same directory as your project's executable (.exe) file to ensure the program runs correctly.

-Pro Tip
-If you encounter "Missing DLL" errors at runtime, simply copy the .dll files from the FMOD api/core/lib/x64 folder into your project's x64/Debug or x64/Release folder where the .exe is generated.